cockroachdb/docs/v2.1/admin-ui-debug-pages.md

 toc: true
 ---

-The **Advanced Debugging** page of the Admin UI provides links to advanced monitoring and troubleshooting reports.
+The **Advanced Debugging** page of the Admin UI provides links to advanced monitoring and troubleshooting reports and cluster configuration details.

 {{site.data.alerts.callout_info}}
 These pages are experimental and undocumented.
 If you find an issue, let us know through [these channels](https://www.cockroachlabs.com/community/).